ds300/patch-package/README.md

 ## Isn't this dangerous?

 Nah.
 You're just fixing your dependencies.
-Just don't do anything wild with it unless you're certain you're the only consumer of the effected dependency.
+Just don't do anything wild with it unless you're certain you're the only consumer of the affected dependency.

 ## Why patch Yarn?